hernantz/blog/content/its-the-competition-stupid.md

-Every day, all of us are making decisions that involve gambles, sometimes they are big gambles: what occupation to pursue, whom to marry, how to invest your savings, have unprotected sex.
+Every day, all of us are making decisions that involve gambles, sometimes they are big gambles: what occupation to pursue, whom to marry, how to invest your savings, to have unprotected sex.
 Other times they are small gambles: ignoring a call or trying a new restaurant.

 The decisions we make are based on ideas of a reality we interpret according to our limited vision of partial facts.
 There is also the cost of opportunity, you